 Cash and cash equivalents decreased by \$21.4 million at May 31, 2024, from May 31, 2023.
-The decrease is primarily attributable to net investment purchases of \$32.6 million and net cash used in capital and related financing activities exceeding net cash provided by operating activities by \$1.1 million.
+The decrease is primarily attributable to net investment purchases of \$32.6 million and fluctuations in cash from the timing of unrestricted investment sales and purchases of \$1.1 million.
 This decrease is offset by interest revenues received of \$12.3 million.